petenelson/wp-any-ipsum/README.md

 ## Changelog ##

+### v1.9.0 September 23, 2016 ###
+* Added 'anyipsum-generated-filler' filter to allow modification of generated filler before display.
+* Added 'anyipsum-after-starts-with-row' action to HTML form.
+* Reformatted some of the label tags in the HTML form.

 ### v1.8.1 January 8, 2016 ###
 * Fixed a bug that was always showing the 'Starts with' text (thanks @ghost_harrenhal)